Jeff Hawkins

 Jeffrey Hawkins is an American businessman, computer scientist, neuroscientist and engineer.
-He co-founded Palm Computing — where he co-created the PalmPilot and Treo — and Handspring.
+He co-founded Palm Computing where he co-created the PalmPilot, the Palm Treo and Handspring.

 He subsequently turned to work on neuroscience, founding in 2002 the Redwood Neuroscience Institute.
 In 2005 he co-founded Numenta, where he leads a team in efforts to reverse-engineer the neocortex and enable machine intelligence technology based on brain theory.

 He is the co-author of On Intelligence (2004), which explains his memory-prediction framework theory of the brain, and the author of A Thousand Brains: A New Theory of Intelligence (2021).

 Education

 Hawkins attended Cornell University, where he received a Bachelor of Science with a major in electrical engineering in 1979.

 His interest in pattern recognition for speech and text input to computers led him to enroll in the biophysics program at the University of California, Berkeley in 1986.
 While there he patented a "pattern classifier" for handwritten text, but his PhD proposal on developing a theory of the neocortex was rejected.